Train using dynamic loss scaling#

 This process is called loss scaling and it helps to preserve small gradient values.

 While you can choose the scaling factor manually, it often takes several rounds of experimentation to find the correct loss scale for your network.
 To simplify this process, the CS system supports dynamic loss scaling (DLS) during training.
 DLS will automatically determine an appropriate loss scale for your network, making it easy for you to enable mixed precision training with just a few lines of code.

-For the precision formats supported on CS system, see Mixed-Precision Training.
+For the precision formats supported on CS system, see Precision optimization level and data formats.
 The CS system supports training in mixed precision with either IEEE FP16 or CB16.
 The CB16 is Cerebras’ 16-bit floating point format.

 We recommend you use mixed-precision in your models while training on the CS system.